RupeshBhandari/rpshbhandari.github.ioa/_posts/2018-02-06-How to Create Disposable Email Address with Yopmail?.md

 Why to use it?
 Well, whyn't use it for everything!
-- It simply protects your identity across the web.
+- It simply protects your identity across the web:
-- Websites sell their users’ email addresses to third parties for advertising and various other purposes.

     It has been a new practice where you need to verify email just to access the service the provider provides.
 Earlier you could have registered with a friends email(whom you hate!) and accessed the site and let them deal with the spam messages.
 Lol!
 However, Now you've to verify the email first to access the site or any other services.
 So, with a disposable email you could just simply enter any email address ending in 'yopmail.com' and check the email for the otp sent by the site you want to enter.
 Search for th OTP message in the inbox and enter it in the site.
 Vola!
 No more spam on you personal email!
+- It doesn't require a password.
+    With Yopmail, you don’t need to log in using the mail account or provide any other information.
+Instead, you can just create it and access it without any password.
+-
+- Websites sell their users’ email addresses to third parties for advertising and various other purposes.

 How to create a Yopmail?
 1. Go to 'http://www.yopmail.com/en/'